nnellans/terraform-guide/README.md

 # Where `attribute` is specific to the resource that is being fetched by the data source
 # In this case it could be id, location, account_kind, etc.
 ```
-- Data Sources fetch up-to-date information from your providers (Azure, AWS, etc.) each time you run Terraform
+- Data Sources fetch up-to-date information from your Providers (Azure, AWS, etc.) each time you run Terraform
-- Each provider has their own list of supported Data Sources
+- Each Provider has their own list of supported Data Sources
 - Data Sources are Read-Only!
 - When defining a Data Source, the argument(s) that you specify can be thought of like search filters to limit what data is returned

-# Other types of Data Sources
+## Other types of Data Sources
+<details><summary>Click to expand</summary>

 ### Remote State Data Source
 - Use these when you want to pull info from a foreign Terraform State File